Thousand Islands Playhouse: Young Company

 Beginning in mid-April until the end of June, The Young Company introduces children to the magic of theatre with a travelling show, incorporating reading, singing, storytelling and dance.
 The Young Company has been bringing high-calibre acting to the Thousand Islands Playhouse since 1997, performing their shows across Eastern Ontario to school-aged children, as well as in parks, libraries, and at special events.
 They employ a troupe of young professionals providing them with professionally led-workshops and master classes.
 The graduates have gone on to take well-earned places in the profession.

-Studio ‘S’ Music Series

-Throughout the summer on select Monday evenings, the Thousand Islands Playhouse presents the popular Studio ‘S’ series, an intimate concert and conversation series with world-renowned classical musicians, hosted by Eric Friesen.
-Each season features four new performers in the intimate 348 seat Springer Theatre.

 Production Facility

-In May 2014, the Thousand Islands Playhouse began to renovate a 10,395 square foot warehouse into Eastern Ontario’s premier production facility.
+In May 2014, the Thousand Islands Playhouse began to renovate a 20,000 square foot warehouse into Eastern Ontario’s premier production facility.
 The facility allows plenty of room to build and store many things such as sets, costumes, props and a space for the actors to rehearse plays and musicals.
 This project was incorporated with a sprung floor, sound proofed rooms and rack systems for the Playhouse’s inventory of props and costumes that finished on March 31, 2015.